spatie/laravel-data/docs/as-a-resource/from-data-to-resource.md

 weight: 1
 ---

-In the previous chapters we saw how to create a data object from a set of values, now we're going to transform the data object to an array that can be used on the front or in API's just like Laravel Api Resources.
+In the previous chapters, we saw how to create a data object from a set of values.
+Now we're going to transform the data object to an array that you can use on the frontend of your application or in APIs, just like Laravel API resources.

 A data object will automatically be transformed to a JSON response when returned in a controller: